 (blue file name - must end B1.TIF, green file name - must end B2.TIF, red file name - must end B3.TIF,

 file names must start "LE07" or be 8011 (W) x 6911 (H) images).

 - Solar Outage SNR (for BDADataEx and solar

 outage periods) - Experimental programs to record and plot SNR values from BDADataEx

 during the forthcoming solar outage periods.
 Set the expected earliest

 outage start (minus 5 minutes, say) and the latest expected finish (plus 5

-choice of smoothing, text and graphical display of actual maximum SNR
+choice of smoothing, display value under cursor, text and graphical display of actual maximum SNR

 reduction date and time, accept one predicted maximum time in the log file

 - SweepGen - V184.108.40.206 - Remove initial set of